02SR/super-simple-role-playing-game/README.md

-# 2SR: The Super s
-Simple Role Playing Game
+# 2SR: The Super Simple Role Playing Game

 ## A super-simple RPG that you can play while walking or on an airplane.